faouzi96/music-classification-model-thesis-rs50/README.md

-- For the second Approach the dataset was split manually inot testing and training datasets for every feature
+- For the second Approach the dataset was split manually into testing and training datasets for every feature